 ….instead of a Facebook status- a private letter or card.

-….instead of shopping until you drop – sewing and knitting with you daughters (or going to the consignment or thrift store).
+….instead of shopping until we drop – creativity, knitting and DIY with our daughters (and sons) (or going to the consignment or thrift stores or garage sales).
+Keeping a journal, letter writing.
+Teaching to work with our hands.

 …instead of a text – a phone call where you can hear their voice.

-….instead of sharing thoughts on the internet- sharing thoughts with the family.
+….instead of sharing thoughts on the internet- sharing thoughts face to face with the family.

 We all hold dear the values that strengthened the family as portrayed in these winsome images.
 But, we can never go back to the former times (the good ol’ days), as we imagined them to be.